top of page

 Current Projects

-Statewide Linkage of Crash, EMS, and Trauma Center Records
+Statewide Linkage of Crash, EMS and Trauma Registry Data

 In this project, data from three sources will be link for improved traffic safety assessments.
 Crash data from KY State Police, Emergency Medical Services Data from Kentucky Board of EMS, and State Trauma Registry data from Kentucky Injury Prevention Research Center, are to be linked using a heuristic framework developed within the scope of this project.